Death Row Facts

 United States Capital Punishment:

-Texas leads nation in the number of executions since death penalty was reinstated in 1976.
+Texas leads the nation in the number of executions since the death penalty was reinstated in 1976.

-California, Florida and Texas have the largest death row populations.
+California, Florida, Texas, and Pennsylvania have the largest death row populations.

 There are five methods of execution in the United States: lethal injection, electrocution, lethal gas, hanging, and firing squad.

-Jurisdictions without death penalty statutes: Alaska, District of Columbia, Hawaii, Iowa, Maine, Massachusetts, Michigan, Minnesota, New Jersey, New Mexico, North Dakota, Rhode Island, Vermont, West Virginia, and Wisconsin.
+Jurisdictions without death penalty statutes: Alaska, Connecticut, District of Columbia, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New Mexico, New York, North Dakota, Rhode Island, Vermont, West Virginia, and Wisconsin.

 For more on capital punishment in the United States: